rschenk/ergogen-tips/using-mirror-coordinates-within-zones.md

   zones.center_button:
     anchor:
-    	# This works now because the mirror point is computed once the matrix zone is finished
+      # This works now because the mirror point is computed as soon as the the
+      # matrix zone has been fully declared
       ref.aggregate.parts: [matrix_inner_home, mirror_matrix_inner_home]

 outlines: